-Quantitative data analysis is one of those things that often strikes fear into students when they reach the research stage of their degree.
-It’s totally understandable – quantitative data analysis is a complex topic, full of daunting lingo like medians, modes, correlation and covariance.
-Suddenly we’re all wishing we’d paid a little more attention in math class.
+Quantitative data analysis is one of those things that often strikes fear in students.
+It’s totally understandable – quantitative analysis is a complex topic, full of daunting lingo, like medians, modes, correlation and regression.
+Suddenly we’re all wishing we’d paid a little more attention in math class…

-The good news is that while quantitative data analysis is a mammoth topic, gaining a working understanding of the basics isn’t that hard, even for those of us who avoid numbers and math at all costs.
-In this post, we’re going to break quantitative analysis down into simple, bite-sized chunks so you can get comfy with the core concepts and approach your research with confidence.
+The good news is that while quantitative data analysis is a mammoth topic, gaining a working understanding of the basics isn’t that hard, even for those of us who avoid numbers and math.
+In this post, we’ll break quantitative analysis down into simple, bite-sized chunks so you can approach your research with confidence.

 What is quantitative data analysis?